ascndia/ascndia-quick-navbar/README.md

 # AscndiaNavbar Component

-The AscndiaNavbar component is a reusable React component designed to create a customizable navigation bar with dropdown menu functionality.
-It allows you to easily integrate a responsive navigation bar into your React application.
+The AscndiaNavbar component is a reusable React component designed to create a quick and customizable navigation bar with dropdown menu functionality.
+It allows you to easily build and integrate a responsive navigation bar into your React application.

 ## Installation